This article, wrapped up:

 And it’s not only acquisitions, brands are also launching their own media independently…

 Makeup.com by L’Oreal

 Away (the luggage brand) publish Here magazine

-So, what’s happening?
+What’s happening?
 Why is brand publishing growing in popularity?
 And how can brands succeed in the publishing industry?

 How are brands becoming publishers?